rachfop/takomo-docs/docs/getting-started/quick-start.md

 ---
 id: quick-start
 title: Quick Start
+description: How to create a simple CloudFormation stack with Takomo
+keywords:
+  - Takomo
 ---

 Before diving deeper into the documentation, Let's first see how to create a simple CloudFormation stack using Takomo.